adilb99/pii-scanner/README.md

 ## Features

-- File upload and management
+- File upload and management via MinIO
 - Asynchronous file processing using Kafka
 - PII detection and classification using Presidio
 - MongoDB storage for file metadata and results